needle-mirror/com.unity.asset-manager-for-unity/Documentation~/import-assets.md

 > **Note**:
 Asset Manager for Unity will persist the tracking information of the imported and uploaded assets under `{Project Folder}/ProjectSettings/Packages/com.unity.asset-manager-for-unity/`.
 If the project is under source control, it is recommended to have the content of this folder also under source control.
 This will ensure anyone getting the project will also have the same Asset Manager for Unity tracking information.

+> **Note**:
+It is important to have the correct role to correctly import and modify assets with Asset Manager.
+See the [Verify Asset Manager role](prerequisites.md#verify-asset-manager-role)

 ## Browse imported assets